rangsimanketkaew/AWS-HPC/create-parallel-cluster.md

 ## Let's create the cluster

+To create the cluster, you have two ways:

-- Launch new cluster with default settings offered by AWS
+- Launch new cluster with default configuration settings

-By default, AWS ParallelCluster uses the file `~/.parallelcluster/config` for all configuration parameters.
+By default, if no configuration file specified, AWS ParallelCluster will use the default file, `$HOME/.parallelcluster/config`, for all configuration parameters.

 ```
 (pcluster-virtenv) [duff@]$ pcluster create NAME_OF_CLUSTER